Interval Routing Schemes for Circular-Arc Graphs: Preliminaries

-Cyclic orders are relevant for the two main subjects of this paper, namely circular-arc graphs and non-linear interval routing schemes.
-Just like a permutation, a cyclic order implies an order on a set with the only difference being that there is no distinct first, second, or $n$-th element.
+Cyclic permutations are relevant for the two main subjects of this paper, namely circular-arc graphs and non-linear interval routing schemes.
+Just like a permutation, a cyclic permutation implies an order on a set with the only difference being that there is no distinct first, second, $\ldots$, or $n$-th element.
+We also define cyclic permutations on multisets, where we assume that multiple appearances of an element are distinguishable, i.e., a multiset $A=\{a_1,\ldots,a_n\}$ on $n$ elements is identified with $A'=\{(1,a_1),\ldots,(n,a_n)\}$.